fofxsoft/fofxsoft.github.io/guidelines.md

     ```javascript
     // immediately-invoked function expression (IIFE)
     (function () {
-      console.log('Welcome to the Internet.
-Please follow me.');
+      console.log("Welcome to the Internet.
+Please follow me.");
     }());
     ```

   <a name="functions--in-blocks"></a><a name="7.3"></a>
   - [7.3](#functions--in-blocks) Never declare a function in a non-function block (`if`, `while`, etc).
 Assign the function to a variable instead.
-Browsers will allow you to do it, but they all interpret it differently, which is bad news bears. eslint: [`no-loop-func`](https://eslint.org/docs/rules/no-loop-func.html)
+Browsers will allow you to do it, but they all interpret it differently, which is bad news. eslint: [`no-loop-func`](https://eslint.org/docs/rules/no-loop-func.html)

   <a name="functions--note-on-blocks"></a><a name="7.4"></a>
   - [7.4](#functions--note-on-blocks) **Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.